 Specific signs or symbols are also used to denote the properties like parentheses, aestivation, adhesion and cohesion of the flower.
-The number is the floral formula indicates the overall number of each member within the floral whorl starting from the outermost calyx, corolla, androecium to the gynoecium.
+The number is the floral formula that indicates the overall number of each member within the floral whorl, starting from the outermost calyx, corolla, androecium to the gynoecium.

 Definition of Floral Formula

 A floral formula can define as the numeric and symbolic expression, which reveals the flower morphological characteristics by employing different symbols, letters and figures.
 It is the conventional method accustomed to formulate the structure of the flower.
 It elucidates the information about the number of whorls and a relative relationship between each other.

 The floral formula uses discrete letters, signs and figures to represent the specific feature of the flower.

 Letters used in Floral Formula

 - K: This letter denotes the sepals that form an outermost whorl called the calyx.

 - C: This letter represents the group of petals that constitute the second whorl called the corolla.